rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

 # Money and State

-!!! info "There is no more important problem to solve in this era than the separation of money from state."
+!!! info "There is no more important problem to solve than the separation of money from state."

 Power over money is power over human choice.
 If a state had complete power over money